kartikprabhu20/YourEuro/docs/_posts/2019-07-03-PlayStoreEntry.md

   <h1>Features</h1>
-<p>We were able to implement all our necessary and essential requirement, also added few desirable requirement to make the app more appealing and user friendly.
+<p>We were able to implement all our necessary and essential requirement, also added few desirable requirement to make the app more appealing and user friendly.<br>
-  Following are the features achieved in the app based on requirement category:
+  Following are the features achieved in the app based on requirement category:</p>

   <h2>Essential Requirements:</h2>
   <ul>